Reporting on Payment Practices

 Having dealt with statistics, a tick box system is acceptable to indicate the following:

-The provision of e-invoicing, whether there is supply chain finance, if there are lists of preferred suppliers, and if the business is a member of a payment code.
-It the latter is ticked, then the name of the code should be given.
+The provision of e-invoicing, if there is supply chain finance, if there are lists of preferred suppliers, and if the business is a member of a payment code.

-HMRC offers guidelines and examples of good practice and for the majority of large companies the report will not be problematic, although it will involve setting aside time to compile the statistics and produce the report.
-However, SMEs which could reach one or more of the thresholds in any given year, should be aware of the need to report payment practices and performance.
-Voluntary reports are acceptable, so if your business is close to the thresholds, then a discussion with your accountant or tax adviser makes sense.
+HMRC offers guidelines and examples of good practice so for the majority of large companies the report will not be problematic.
+It will, however, involve setting aside time to compile the statistics and produce the report.
+SMEs which could reach one or more of the thresholds in any given year, should be aware of the need to report payment practices and performance.
+Voluntary reports are acceptable, so if your business is close to the thresholds, you should discuss this with your accountant or tax adviser.

-The reports will be published on the government’s website and will be available for any interested parties to view.
+Interested parties can view the reports on the government’s website.
 Companies with a financial year beginning 1 January should publish their first payment practice report on or before 30 July 2018.
-Qualifying businesses which do not comply may be prosecuted.
+Qualifying businesses which fail to do so may be prosecuted.